 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 1:16 am and the next high tide will be at 1:41 pm.
-The first low tide will be at 7:33 am and the next low tide at 8:00 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:21 am and the next low tide at 5:53 pm.
+The first high tide was at 11:16 am and the next high tide will be at 11:41 pm.

 The lunar phase is a Waxing Crescent.
-Today we have 13 hours and 15 minutes of sun.
-The solar transit is at 12:50 pm and the length of time the moon will be visible will be 11 hours and 45 minutes.
+Today we had 10 hours and 25 minutes of sun.
+The solar transit was at 12:03 pm and the length of time the moon will be visible will be 11 hours and 27 minutes.

-The tidal coefficient today is 82, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 79 to end the day with a tidal coefficient of 77.
-The tide heights today are 3.3 ft, 0.3 ft, 3.6 ft and 0.3 ft.
-We can compare these levels with the maximum high tide recorded in the tide tables for Essex which is of 4.6 ft and a minimum height of -0.7 ft.
+The tidal coefficient today is 106.
+With such a hight coefficient we will have big tides and the currents will also be very evident. to end the day with a tidal coefficient of 106.
+The tide heights today are -0.3 ft, 3.6 ft, -0.7 ft and 3.3 ft.
+We can compare these levels with the maximum high tide recorded in the tide tables for Essex which is of 4.6 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Essex tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Essex tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Essex.
 The times are generated in local time in Connecticut and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: